CheckSystem

 L cli CRITICAL: CRITICAL: nscp=stopped (auto), nscp2=stopped (auto), ...

-Excluding nscp2 with substring like mathcing filter:
+Excluding nscp2 with substring like matching filter:

 check_service exclude=nfoo "filter=name not like 'nscp'"